martinberger/n-queens-with-lines/README.md

     java Main <options>

-The program has the following command line options.
+The program has the following command line parameters.

     -n <int>    This parameter is required, must be non-negative and determines board size.